shannonasmith/Agentic-SOC-Investigation-Engine/README.md

 The system behaves as an agent because it:

 - maintains state
-- selects actions dynamically
+- selects actions
 - executes enrichment steps
 - updates confidence based on evidence
-- decides when to stop
+- determines when to stop
-- recommends response actions
+- produces response recommendations

-This enables structured, explainable investigation workflows rather than static pipelines.
+This creates a structured, explainable investigation workflow rather than a static pipeline.

 ---